OP-Engineering/op-sqlite/README.md

           ) STRICT;');
 ```

-If you don't set it, SQLite will happily write whatever you insert in your table, independtly of the declared type.
+If you don't set it, SQLite will happily write whatever you insert in your table, independtly of the declared type (it will try to cast it though, e.g. "1" string might be turned to 1 int).

 ## Foreign constraints